Chart Color Schemes

 Peregian Beach - Marcus Beach features high concentrations of group households, with a fairly typical median household size

-Family households constitute 70.8% of all households, including 30.2% couples with children, 32.2% couples without children, and 7.7% single parent families.
+Family households comprise 70.8% of all households, including 30.2% couples with children, 32.2% couples without children, and 7.7% single parent families.
 Non-family households account for the remaining 29.2%, with lone person households at 25.0% and group households comprising 3.9%.
-The median household size is 2.4 people, which aligns with the Rest of Qld average.
+The median household size is 2.4 people, which matches the average for the Rest of Qld.

 Frequently Asked Questions - Households